RLAlpha49/Anilist-Manga-Updater/README.md

 ## Usage

 Currently i use this script to update my manga list from my [Kenmei](https://www.kenmei.co) account.
-I plan to later to grab manga lists from certain manga websites.
+I plan later to grab manga lists from certain manga websites.
 If you have any you would like me to look into please let me know.

 <!-- CONTACT -->
 ## Contact